 - Mix all-purpose detergent in water along with fungal spores to make the suspension.

-- Drain the field before application.
+- Drain the field before applying.

 - Bring the water level up to 6cm.